Lead Investigator: Stefan Leucht, Technical University of Munich

 Funding Source: Government Funding (German Ministry of Education and Research)

-Potential Conflicts of Interest: In the past three years Stefan Leucht has received honoraria as a consultant or for lectures for LB Pharma, Otsuka, Lundbeck, Boehringer Ingelheim, LTS Lohmann, Janssen, Johnson & Johnson, TEVA, MSD, Sandoz, SanofiAventis, Angelini, Sunovion, Recordati and Geodon Richter.
+Potential Conflicts of Interest: In the last 3 years Stefan Leucht has received honoraria as a consultant or for lectures for LB Pharma, Otsuka, Lundbeck, Boehringer Ingelheim, LTS Lohmann, Janssen, Johnson&Johnson, TEVA, MSD, Sandoz, SanofiAventis, Angelini, Sunovion, Recordati and Geodon Richter.

 None of these honoraria was related to the proposed research project.
 There is no other financial relationship (grant support, royalties, pending patents) with any of these or other companies.
 No conflict of interest results in this regard.